When you’re setting up your home gym, there’s something that you probably haven’t considered, something that will massive impact on your workouts.

 #1 – Make sure the floor is clean before hand

 If your garage has actually ever seen use as a garage, before you start, make sure the surface is clean and free of oil and other petrochemicals.

-This is because oil and oil based compounds attack rubber and foam, breaking it it down over time.
+This is because oil and oil-based compounds attack rubber and foam, breaking it down over time.
 This means you could literally have your flooring break down and fall to pieces in a matter of months after paying out and spending time laying it down.